You are viewing documentation for a Red Hat OpenShift Service Mesh release that is no longer supported.

 The following are the only supported configurations for the Red Hat OpenShift Service Mesh:

-OpenShift Online and OpenShift Dedicated are not supported for Red Hat OpenShift Service Mesh.
+OpenShift Online and Red Hat OpenShift Dedicated are not supported for Red Hat OpenShift Service Mesh.

-The deployment must be contained to a single OpenShift Container Platform cluster that is not federated.
+The deployment must be contained within a single OpenShift Container Platform cluster that is not federated.

 This release of Red Hat OpenShift Service Mesh is only available on OpenShift Container Platform x86_64.